manwjh/emoji-ai-assistant/README_EN.md

-# Emoji AI Assistant v0.1.0
+# Emoji AI Assistant v0.1.1

+This is a security-enhanced release, see [CHANGELOG.md](CHANGELOG.md) for details.

 A minimalist yet feature-complete desktop Emoji virtual assistant with floating desktop interface, intelligent conversation, emotion detection, and brain-like memory system.